WPTA: History

 In a YouTube post on October 19, 2016, WPTA announced it would re-brand as "ABC21" on November 7.
 With the rebranding under Quincy Media ownership, WPTA retired the "Alive" brand after 38 years.
 During the "21Alive" era, local newscasts on WPTA were titled 21Alive Newsroom, 21Alive News, and Indiana's NewsCenter.
+In 2021, Gray Media purchased all of Quincy's television properties, including WPTA and WISE-TV.
 On October 17, 2022, the station returned to the "21Alive" brand ahead of a planned reconsolidation of its news product across all of its subchannels under Gray ownership presumably as the "21Alive" brand was so well established in Fort Wayne that viewer outcry from 2016 to 2022 allowed Gray ownership to revive the brand; even so, the "21 Alive" brand was not fully restored until 2022, when the 21 Alive News title was restored for its newscasts (which were retitled ABC 21 News with the removal of the "21 Alive" brand) yet by April 2023, retained the "ABC 21" brand that is used in promos as seen somewhat as a compromise.

 Since 2023, WPTA's third subchannel has served as the local broadcast home of the Fort Wayne TinCaps, the High-A affiliate of the San Diego Padres.

+WPTA and WISE-TV gained a new sister station in the market when Gray acquired WFFT-TV on May 1, 2026; as part of the deal, Gray committed to divest WISE-TV within two years.